Differentially Private Learning with Adaptive Clipping: Introduction

-\paragraph{Contributions} In this paper, we describe a method for adaptively tuning the clipping threshold to track a given quantile of the update norm distribution during training.
-We explore the implications of using a fixed clipping norm vs.\ our adaptive method via extensive experiments on six public FL tasks, using a range of server learning rates and levels of noise.
-We show that on five of the six tasks, adaptive clipping to the median update norm performs as well as any fixed clip chosen in hindsight, suggesting that adaptive clipping to the median is a successful default strategy.
+\paragraph{Contributions} In this paper, we describe a method for adaptively and privately tuning the clipping threshold to track a given quantile of the update norm distribution during training.
+The method uses a negligible amount of privacy budget, and is compatible with other FL technologies such as compression and secure aggregation~\citep{bonawitz2016practical,bonawitz2019federated}.
+We perform a careful empirical comparison of our adaptive clipping method to a highly optimized fixed-clip baseline on a suite of realistic and publicly available FL tasks to demonstrate that high-utility and high-privacy models---sometimes exceeding any fixed clipping norm in utility---can be trained using our method without the need to tune any clipping hyperparameter.